This Andrew Jackson Jihad: Thoughts from the first forty days

 But despite its fascist-like qualities, the apolitical, non-democratic capitalist utopia proposed by Moldbugian neoreaction, in which wars for survival have been made impossible and economic categories blur with and replace the political, would seem to represent everything Schmitt was against.
 From a Schmittian view, we might conclude that such neoreactionary thought is not an alternative to bourgeois liberalism, but its most degenerate form.

-Trump didn’t invent borders or deportations or prisons or torture or execution or the military-industrial complex or patriarchy or racism or theft or taxes or profit or any of the awful things he embraces and represents.
+Trump didn’t invent borders or deportations or prisons or torture or execution or the military-industrial complex or patriarchy or racism or theft or taxes or profit.
 They have been normal for my entire life, so I don’t really understand my own visceral response to his presidency.
-I seem to struggle alternatively with apathy and pacifism — Trump has managed to take both impulses within me down a notch.
+I traditionally struggle alternately with apathy and pacifism — the Trump victory has muted both impulses within me.

-And I’ll grudgingly agree with liberal opponents of Trump that a contingent retreat to the institutions may be the only practical chance to minimize the damage he can do, but it would be nice if in doing so we manage to avoid the intellectual retreat to liberalism’s false promises.
+Still, I’ll grudgingly agree with liberal opponents of Trump that a contingent retreat to the institutions may be the only practical chance to minimize the damage he can do in the short term, but it would be nice if in doing so we manage to avoid the intellectual retreat to liberalism’s false promises.